 What data sources do you use?

 Our AI uses imagery from satellites that use radar and optical instruments.
 Some of the imagery is public and some is commercial.
-The mix gives you fast and accurate reports.
-You'll discover the power of easy and accurate measuring.
+The mix gives you accurate reports.

 What are the two levels of measurement available?